 Now there's a couple little nuances here.
 Some folks will look at the average damper position and will simply do a scaled reset across a preset range for the discharge air pressure setpoint.
 That can work in some cases.
 But if you have constantly varying space dampers, you can see some oscillation of your PID loop, and PID loops for fans are very responsive therefore oscillation is quite bad.

-To explain that last statement further, basically the effect of fan speed on discharge air is such that the effect of the output of a fan on the process variable, which is discharge air pressure, is really really quick It's almost an immediate effect and is very interesting to watch.
+To explain that last statement further, basically the effect of fan speed on discharge air is such that the effect of the output of a fan on the process variable, which is discharge air pressure, is really really quick.
+It's almost an immediate effect and is very interesting to watch.
 I look at discharge air pressure as having close to the same responsiveness as steam.
-With steam when you start to open up steam valve, you have an almost immediate effect on discharge air temp, and it's the same with fan speed, and air volume, and discharge air pressure.
+With steam when you start to open up a steam valve, you have an almost immediate effect on discharge air temp, and it's the same with fan speed, and air volume, and discharge air pressure.

 Because of this one of the approaches that folks will take is to use a trim and response sequence.
 Trim and response is where you're going to look at the average zones call for cooling, heating, or ventilation (it depends on who wrote the sequence).
 If the amount of calls for cooling, heating, or whatever the metric is exceeds a threshold for a specific amount of time then the pressure setpoint will be increased slightly.
 If the calls drop below a threshold for a specific amount of time the pressure setpoint will be lowered.